(Drowning; Submersion Incident)

 Things that may raise the risk of this problem are:

-This problem is more common in young boys between the 5 to 14 years old.
+This problem is more common in young boys between 5 and 14 years old.
 Risk factors for children are:

 Symptoms may be: